Game of the Year Award

 Best Strategy Game

-Best Social/Casual/Puzzle Game
+Best Family Game

 Best Online Multiplayer Game

-Special Commendation for Graphics
+Special Commendation for Graphics (non-playable games eligible)

-Special Commendation for Sound
+Special Commendation for Sound (non-playable games eligible)

 Nomination and Voting Process

-After the E3 show, the Co-Chairmen declare
+After the E3 show, the Game Critics Awards declare a date when

-submit their top five choices in each category, which are then weighted based on
+each category, which are then weighted based on ranking.
+(For example,

-choice receives one point).
+one point).
 These results are tabulated by two independent

 parties, then compared to ensure accuracy.
-The nominees are then announced,
+The nominees are

-with five nominees in each category.
-In the case of a tie for fifth place, all
+announced, with five nominees in each category.
+In the case of a tie

-tying titles are nominated.
-The judges are then asked to vote for their top
+publications are then asked to vote for their top choice among the five

 Questions

-If you have further questions about the Game Critics Awards and its rules and
+If you have further questions about the Game Critics Awards and its

-regulations, please see the
+rules and regulations, please see the About page for contact

 information.